FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Data Cleaning Process
 - **Ingestion:** Getting the Data Set into Power Query Environment
 - **TransformationUsing:** On the Gender Column, I Changed the blanking rows to Unknown.
 I delected the rows with "null" under department column by unchecking "null" in the drop-down on the column.
 I also deleted the blank row in the salary column by unchecking the "blank" in the drop-down on the salary column.
+I selected the department column and unpivot other columns.
+I brought in the "Palmora Group Bonus Rules" file.

 ## Dashboard